 According to NOAA, a storm surge is an abnormal rise of water generated by a storm, over and above the predicted astronomical tides.
 Storm surge should not be confused with storm tide, which is defined as the water level rise due to the combination of storm surge and the astronomical tide.
 This rise in water level can cause extreme flooding in coastal areas particularly when storm surge coincides with normal high tide, resulting in storm tides reaching up to 20 feet or more in some cases.

-Storm surge is produced by water being pushed toward the shore by the force of the winds moving cyclonically around the storm.
-The impact on surge of the low pressure associated with intense storms is minimal in comparison to the water being forced toward the shore by the wind.
+Storm surge is produced by water being pushed toward the shore by the force of the winds moving fiercely around the storm.
+The impact of a surge of low pressure associated with intense storms is minimal in comparison to the water being forced toward the shore by the wind.

 Along the coast, storm surge is often the greatest threat to life and property from a hurricane.
 In the past, large death tolls have resulted from the rise of the ocean associated with many of the major hurricanes that have made landfall.